Andy On: Personal life

 On had a short-lived relationship with Coco Lee in which first started in June 2002.
 On dated model and actress Jennifer Tse from 2009 to 2013 before breaking up.

 During the filming of Zombie Fight Club, On met actress Jessica Cambensy.
 The two began dating in November 2014.
-Andy and Jessica married on October 15, 2017, in a private ceremony in Hawaii.
+On and Cambensy married on October 15, 2017, in a private ceremony in Hawaii.
 They have two children together.